herehow/herehow.github.io/blogs/cnname.md

 ## 2. Choose From the Common Chinese Surnames

-If you want to go with a more traditional and culturally rich option, picking a name from Baijiaxing (百家姓) the most common Chinese surnames  is a great approach.
+If you want to go with a more traditional and culturally rich option, picking a name from **Baijiaxing** (百家姓), the most common Chinese surnames, is a great approach.
 Here’s a table:

 | Surname (姓) | Pinyin  | Surname (姓) | Pinyin  |
 |--------------|---------|--------------|---------|